josephManzambi/dam-ga/README.md

 - Safeguards planned: stronger dry-run diff, max-changes guardrail, optional severity gating alignment with detection.

 ### Current Caveats
+- Github Actions limits file import capabilities.
+It is currently not possible to import the detect-report file generated from the detetction workflow.
+This is the main current bottleneck which prevents to have a relevant remediation workflow.
+Workaround could to include the remediation in the detection workflow, which is not acceptable currently.
 - No automatic reboot orchestration (pending-reboot states left as-is).
 - No transaction rollback; partial changes may occur if throttled.
 - Log group creation (if ever enabled) is off by default; consider alternative centralized log provisioning.